miklevin/MikeLev.in/_posts/2024-09-15-nix-fasthtml-flake.md

 }
 ```

-This basic setup includes only the Python interpreter and is a good starting point to ensure your Nix environment is working.
+*This setup ensures that Python is available, serving as the foundation for further enhancements.*

-### Version 2: Adding JupyterLab and Basic Data Science Packages
+### Version 2: Adding JupyterLab and Data Science Packages

-Now, extend the environment by adding JupyterLab and common data science packages.
+Next, I incorporated essential data science tools, including JupyterLab, to facilitate interactive notebooks.

 ```nix
 # flake.nix - Version 2: Add JupyterLab and Data Science Packages